Diverse portfolio of assets

-In November, Bezant Resources PLC (LON:BZT) completed the sale of 80% of its stake in the Mankayan copper and gold project in the Philippines to Singapore-based company Mining and Minerals Industries Holding Ltd (MMIH).
+Bezant has completed the sale of 80% of its stake in the Mankayan copper and gold project in the Philippines to Singapore-based company Mining and Minerals Industries Holding Ltd (MMIH).

 MMIH has itself previously entered into a separate agreement to vend certain mining assets in the Philippines to China Hongxing Sports Limited (CHX), a public company listed on the main board of the Singapore stock exchange.

-Bezant also a small project in Argentina at Eureka where work is underway on environmental permits, which should be completed in the second quarter.
+Bezant also owns a small project in Argentina at Eureka where work is underway on environmental permits.

-Here, like Mankayan, Bezant is looking for a partner to take the project forward.
+Here, like Mankayan, Bezant is looking for a partner to take the project forward and in September said it had received some expressions of interest.

 - New partner at Mankayan moves forward with its development